Three Confirmed Dead, 20 Saved in Building Collapse at Accra Newtown

 According to eyewitnesses, a group of people had gathered inside the building for worship at the time of the incident.

-While the emergency responders were busy rescuing the worshippers who were trapped in the rubble, the Minister of Education, Haruna Iddrisu, visited the scene to monitor what was happening.
+While the emergency responders were busy rescuing the worshippers who were trapped in the rubble, the Minister of Education, Haruna Iddrisu, arrived at the scene.

-The Greater Accra Regional Minister, Linda Obenewaa Akweley Ocloo and the Mayor of the Accra Metropolitan Assembly (AMA), Michael Kpakpo Allotey, also visited the site.
+The Greater Accra Regional Minister, Linda Obenewaa Akweley Ocloo and the Mayor of the Accra Metropolitan Assembly, Michael Kpakpo Allotey, also visited the site.

-Daniella Ntow Sarpong, the Chief Fire Officer (CFO) of the GNFS, was also present at the site.
+Daniella Ntow Sarpong, the Chief Fire Officer of the GNFS, was also present at the site to assess the situation.

 Source: Facebook